jwyang21/simulate_WGBS/README.md

 ## Input
 hg38.fa
-- a GRCh38 fasta file named 'hg38.fa' is needed.
+- A GRCh38 fasta file named 'hg38.fa' is needed as an input to the uploaded Snakefile.
 - GRCh38 fasta file can be downloaded from NCBI.
   - GRCh38 download link (NCBI): https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.26/